ObjectIsAdvantag/smartsheet-to-webex/README.md

 # Smartsheet to Webex Teams

-a Node.js webhook that posts messages to Webex Teams as new rows are filled in a SmartSheet
+a Node.js webhook that posts messages to Webex Teams as new rows are filled in a SmartSheet.

-to run this code, please
+To run this code, you will need to:
-1. launch the app with a bot token and Teams space identifier
+1. create a SmartSheet, add a form to it,
-2. create a SmartSheet Webhook
+1. launch the app after entering a bot token and a Webex Teams space identifier in the .env file

-3. validate the SmartSheet Webhook (check the documtend API flow)
+2. then you will create a SmartSheet Webhook, and validate it as described in the [SmartSheet Webhook documentation]()

-3. post new entries via a Smartsheet form ideally
+All set! please reach to your Smartsheet's form

 ## Launch the SmartSheet to Webex Teams app